 "Everybody was so happy being in La Jolla that the New York problems we usually made our movies about went away - the edge came right off everybody.
 From time to time I'd try to provoke a few fights so I could film them, but everybody was too relaxed even to fight.
 I guess that's why the whole thing turned out to be more of a momento of a bunch of friends taking a vacation together than a movie", he added.

-History books say the police was "all over" Warhol and his entourage of actors and actresses.
-The filming of "San Diego Surf" took two weeks and it was a complete artistic circus with drinks, drugs and craziness.
+History books say the police were "all over" Warhol and his entourage of actors and actresses.
+The filming of "San Diego Surf" took two weeks, and it was a complete artistic circus with drinks, drugs and craziness.

 Viva, a Warhol superstar, went mad when she thought that Michael Boosin and Eric Emerson had put mescaline in her drink.
 It seems they didn't do it, but she kept furious for several days.

 "San Diego Surf" tells the story of a married couple that has rented an extra beach house to a group of surfers sent by a Mr. Morrissey of La Jolla Realty.
 Ingrid Superstar, playing the daughter of Taylor and Viva, is pregnant and looking for a husband.